Sab-Ben/PoC-chat/README.md

 ## Build
 ### For BackEnd App :
-With IntelliJ IDE, open the file pom.xml as a project inside the folder back, click at top right on the IDE on Maven -> Poc-chat -> Lifecycle -> clean and after build -> install.
+With IntelliJ IDE, open the file pom.xml as a project inside the folder chat-websocket-backend, click at top right on the IDE on
+Maven -> Poc-chat -> Lifecycle -> clean and after build -> install.
 With Eclipse IDE, import your project with Maven and choose existing maven project to find the file pom.xml, then right-click on the project and choose update the project, right-click agin and choose maven clean and after build maven install.